plsuwu/plsuwu/src/docs/writeups/operation_eradication.md

 The challenge gives us a containerized HTTP server instance, alongside a file with no extension named simply `operation_eradication`.
-Passing it as an arg for the `file` command, we're told it's just plaintext ASCII.
-Viewing it's contents, we are shown the following:
+Passing it as an argument to the file command reveals it's just plain ASCII text.
+Viewing its contents, we are presented with the following:

 ```toml
 type = webdav